 During the past year, the District continued RWSP implementation tracking, project planning and coordination of program funding sources and contracts.
-The WRDWP Annual Report and District-wide Water Supply Assessment Update (required under section 373.036, F.S.) were completed.
-District staff coordinated funding assistance through the WPSPTF to the City of Port St. Joe for construction of its surface water facility.
+The WRDWP Annual Report and March 1 Consolidated Annual Report were completed.

-As discussed in the reuse and conservation sections, District staff also work with local governments and state and regional agencies to improve coordination of land use and water supply planning.
-District staff worked with DEP, DCA, and local governments to develop and distribute updated guidelines as well as conduct technical workshops for preparing water supply comprehensive plan amendments and water supply facility work plans.
-Additionally, in cooperation with DCA, District staff reviewed the water supply facility work plan prepared by Gulf County as an amendment to its comprehensive plan, as well as two draft amendments from Franklin County and the City of Port St. Joe.
+As discussed in Strategy 3.0, District staff also work with local governments and state and regional agencies to improve coordination of land use and water supply planning.
+District staff have worked with DEP, DCA, and local governments to develop and distribute updated guidelines as well as conduct technical workshops for preparing water supply comprehensive plan amendments and water supply facility work plans.
+Additionally, in cooperation with DCA, District staff reviewed and provided technical assistance for the water supply facility work plan prepared by the City of Apalachicola.